Both Husbands and Wives are to be Submissive to One Another

 My friend Salvador, in his zeal for mandating that his daughters clean the dishes while the men conversed in the sala, was simply doing his parental duty to ensure they grow up to make good submissive wives, increasing their appeal to potential mates.

 This story of cultural grooming of women to be submissive to men from an early age, could may as well be a story from a family in Eastern Europe, Africa, or the United States – from virtually anywhere.

 22Wives, submit yourselves to your own husbands as you do to the Lord.

 The above scriptural passage must not be taken out of context – it must be seen together with the next ten verses, especially this one:

 25 Husbands, love your wives, just as Christ loved the church.

 There are many cases of identified domestic violence and abuse perpetrated by men that can be traced to cultural grooming which resolutely denies the latter part of this passage, and even greater numbers of marriages where women have been afraid to speak out against abuse due to deference to their husbands.
-Indeed, the movements of women’s suffrage, women’s liberation, feminism, support for LGBTQ rights, and the dire need for consent education, are all fighting in part against this pseudo-Christian societal conditioning.
+Indeed, the movements of women’s suffrage, women’s liberation, feminism, and the dire need for consent education, are all fighting in part against this pseudo-Christian societal conditioning.

 Husbands, love your wives as Christ loved the church.
 How deeply did Christ love the church?
 So deeply, that he died for the church.
 Husbands thereby are called to live selflessly: to serve, protect, and die for their wives.
 Husbands and wives, therefore, are called to be submissive to each other.
 This mutual respect is the foundation of intimacy.